AARP Long Term Care Insurance: 2020 Update

 AARP has been an advocate of Long Term Care Insurance and has some excellent coverage on the topic on their site.
 If you're looking for AARP's LTC insurance rates, however, read on...

-Since 2016, AARP has partnered with New York Life to offer LTC policies to its members.
-But it may be wise to compare the AARP/NY offering against some of the other insurers in the market.
+AARP with New York Life to offer LTC policies to its members, but it is wise to compare the AARP/NY offering versus some of the other major LTC insurers in the market.

 While most services are indeed cheaper with an AARP discount, insurance products are more complex and based on your age, health, state, and even marital status.
 There are also more robust policies from other A+ and A++ rated insurers in some cases.